hsgwa/CARET_doc/docs/design/trace_points/initialization_trace_points.md

-Some tracepoints share a same identification, such as a node ID (`node_handle`) and an address of callback instance.
+Some tracepoints share same addresses (e.g. node_handle and callback address).
-The shared identification associates each tracepoint to another, the association constructs structure of tracepoint relationship.
+By binding these addresses, CARET constructs structures of each trace point relationship.

 ### Relationships for each initialization trace points